plurid/state-share-image/README.md

 The `State Share Image` proposes to encode the state of the application, the `JavaScript Object`, into an image.
 This image could then be saved as a bookmark, copy-pasted to other users, and so forth.

 An application could use the default base image, or it's own logo/favicon.
-The application will pass with the `state` object to the `stateShareImage()` function, and retrieve the new slightly modified image.
+The application will pass the nude or encrypted `state` object to the `stateShareImage.encode()` method, and retrieve the new, slightly modified image.

 The image could be displayed on the URL bar, or somewhere in the application.